davetgerrard/GenomicLayers/README.md

 [1] "Round 213 .
 OldScore 0.127049312140155 NewScore 0.126935690792474 Better?"
 [1] "No!"

-# Started with a score of 6%, quickly attained 12.7%.
-Need more output on number of TSS with ANY overlap and # of regions with a TSS target overlap.
+Started with a score of 6%, quickly attained 12.7%.
+Need more output on number of TSS with ANY overlap and number of regions with a TSS target overlap.

 __2015-12-11__: Progress on long runs 08:50